epikadith/battery_testing_v2/README.md

 - **In-depth Parsing:** A Python module that parses complex `batterystats` dumps, including power consumption (mAh) and wakelock durations.
 - **Data Visualization:** The Jupyter Notebook provides clear charts for battery level over time, top power-consuming apps, and longest-held wakelocks.
 - **AI-Powered Reporting:** Uses the Google Gemini API to analyze the processed data and generate a detailed report that explains the causes of battery drain and suggests concrete solutions.
+- **PDF Report Generation:** A script to generate a clean, timestamped PDF report of the entire analysis, perfect for sharing.

 ## Prerequisites